 Here is an opportunity to really learn from the past.
 Let’s tick them off:

 - Resist the temptation to sell such sites at bargain basement prices.
 Governments will never be able to afford to buy them back years later once demographic change brings the children back.
 And they will return: it’s in our DNA.

 - If the buildings have heritage status, then reuse them for another purpose until the children return.

 - If the buildings have no heritage value, then demolish and convert the site to public open space.
 There’s not enough open space in the inner suburbs and even if it takes only 10 years for the children to return, that’s 10 years of better health options for the community.
 Ten years: think about it.

 Ten years.
-Meanwhile, it’s been 25 years since anything meaningful happened at the former Coburg High School site. [as at November 2018]
+Meanwhile, it’s been 25 years since anything meaningful happened at the former Coburg High School site [as at 2020].

 Moreland High School opened as Moreland Central School in 1947 on The Avenue, Coburg.
 It became a High School in 1953 and in the years that followed the original red brick building was augmented with grim Soviet style extensions.

 It closed its doors in 1991 and was acquired by Kangan Batman TAFE (now Kangan Institute).
 The Moreland campus offered courses in community services, health, language studies and business.
 Then in 2011 the Kangan Institute closed the Moreland campus and relocated to more suitable, purpose-built facilities at Docklands.
 It has remained boarded up ever since.

 Kangan Institute sought to sell the site and in 2014 approached Moreland City Council to have the land rezoned.
 The red brick building is protected by a heritage overlay, and Council rejected the application.
 In 2015 the property title reverted to the Education Department, and it is noteworthy that the site does not appear on the Department’s surplus land list.